 About this guide

-You don't have to be a home owner to make your household more energy and water efficient.
-Nearly 33% of Australians live in rented accommodation and while there are limitations on what you can change in your rented home, there are ways to reduce your bills and improve efficiency even if solar panels and rainwater tanks aren't an option.
+Nearly 33% of Australians live in rented accommodation and while there can be limitations on what you can change in your rented home, there are ways to reduce your bills and improve efficiency even if solar panels and rainwater tanks aren't an option.
 In fact, some of the most effective steps you can take to save energy, water and waste focus on making small changes to your daily habits with no financial cost to you at all.

 Whether you're renting short term or long term, there are lots of simple, inexpensive things you can do to save money and stay comfortable.
-This practical guide will show you where you're using water and energy, and offer a range of suggestions on ways you can reduce these and save money.
+This guide shows you where you're using water and energy, and offer a range of suggestions on ways you can reduce these and save money.